taocpp/PEGTL/doc/Stream-Parsing.md

 ## Buffers

-There is no direct interaction with buffer objects, however the arguments to a buffer constructor need to be supplied to any input using that buffer (same for template parameters).
+There is no direct interaction with buffer objects, however the arguments to a buffer constructor need to be supplied to any input using that buffer.

-Note that the expositions of the buffer classes only serve to document their specific constructor arguments and template parameters.
+The expositions of the buffer classes only documents their specific constructor arguments and template parameters.
-To see how the buffer classes are actually implemented we refer the reader to the appropriate header files.
+To see how the buffer classes are implemented plase consult the appropriate header files.

 ###### Alloc Buffer